aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 An Include item indicates that the signature with the given id should be included before checking the rest of the signature, along with any signatures included by that signature.
 Likewise, when this new signature is included all included signatures will be exported.
-The [
-- ] delimited list of strings give local names to the objects imported and known propositions imported.
+The bracket delimited list of strings give local names to the objects imported and known propositions imported.

 Base items are used to give local names to base types of the theory,